-Centering Prayer is a popular method of meditation, used by some Christians, placing a strong emphasis on interior silence.
+Centering Prayer is a popular method of meditation and places a strong emphasis on interior silence.
 The name was taken from Thomas Merton’s description of contemplative prayer as prayer that is centered entirely on the presence of God.
-Although the modern movement of Centering Prayer owes much to the Trappist monks of Spencer, Massachusetts, in the 1970’s, including Father Thomas Keating, the roots of this type of prayer of the hearts, as it is known, traces it’s roots back to the early Desert Fathers and Mothers, to works such as The Cloud of Unknowing and the writings of St. Teresa of Avila and St. John of the Cross.
+Although the modern movement of Centering Prayer owes much to the Trappist monks of Spencer, Massachusetts in the 1970’s, including Father Thomas Keating.
+The genesis of this type of prayer of the hearts, as it is known, traces its roots back to the early Desert Fathers and Mothers and to works such as The Cloud of Unknowing and the writings of St. Teresa of Avila and St. John of the Cross.

 Prerequisites for this intensive course of prayer are required, along with a personal interview, which must be completed by August for enrollment in September.
-Contact the Rev. Canon Susan Joplin, for more information.
+Contact the Reverend Canon Susan Joplin for more information.

 Mindfulness is the psychological process of bringing one’s attention to the internal and external experiences occurring in the present moment.
 The recent popularity of mindfulness in the West is generally considered to have been initiated by Jon Kabat-Zinn, although it has been a significant element of ancient Buddhist traditions.
 The practice of mindfulness is strongly correlated with a greater sense of well-being in practitioners.

 Mindfulness classes at St. Paul’s rely upon the teachings of Jon Kabat-Zinn and others.
 Recent classes have included an introduction of Qigong, a system of body postures and movements to cultivate health, balance and life energy.

 The labyrinth is a spiritual tool that has many applications in various settings.
 It reduces stress, quiets the mind and opens the heart.
 It is a walking meditation, a path of prayer and a blueprint where psyche meets Self.